akto-api-security/istio-filter/README.md

 4. Now we will add the envoy filter to the istio-proxy containers.
 For more information on custom envoy filters you can check the [official docs](https://istio.io/latest/docs/reference/config/networking/envoy-filter).
 To add that run the following command.
 You can modify the "match" conditions in the file according to your deployment.

+Note: You can configure the filter according to your needs, and modify the kafka-ip and akto traffic read limit.

 ```bash
 kubectl apply -f akto-envoy-filter.yaml
 ```